 Idli takes the color of the grains used to make the idli batter.
 White rice yields white idli and quinoa yields pale yellow color idli.
 Quinoa and traditional idli, are equally soft and delicious.

-Quinoa idli is high in fiber and protein and is a much healthier option than the traditional idli.
+Quinoa idli is high in fiber and protein and is a healthier option than the traditional idli.

 Quinoa idli is made with quinoa and a combination of lentils – urad dal (split black lentils) and chana dal.
 Moong (whole or split, with or without husk), masoor dal (red lentils) or chana dal can be used.

 For this recipe, I have used 1 cup of quinoa, ½ cup of urad gota (black gram hulled), and 2 tablespoons of chana dal.
-Please feel free to use lentils of your choice.
+Please feel free to use the lentils of your choice.
 Make sure to include urad dal (whole or split, with or without husk).

 I found this combination of quinoa and lentils adds a nice flavor and texture to the idli.
 The idli comes out perfect, and pillowy, soft every single time!
-Enjoy these healthy, quinoa idli with some sambar and coconut chutney.

 Pic Shown: Quinoa Idli served with some sambar and coconut chutney